sunflynf/web-notes/docs/summarize/frontend/library/React.md

 ### useCallback & useMemo

-- **Problem**: Component re-render
+- **Problem**: Component re-render when
-  - -> function & value inside (not state) re-render
+  - function & value inside (not state) re-render
-  - -> children use props includes that function & value re-render
+  - children use props includes that function & value re-render
-  - => Need to control re-render when it need with dependencies
+  - `=> Need to control re-render when it need with dependencies`
 - `useCallback`
   - Using: `const memorizeFunction = useCallback(() => {}, [...dependencies])`
   - Avoid child component re-render if function of parent re-render